tytydraco/yessleep/out/It_only_comes_when_Im_quiet.md

 My psychiatry appointment is still three weeks away.
 I am trying to be rational.
 I'm trying really hard.

 I have written down everything that happened so I can show it to the doctor.
-I have been sleeping with lights on.
+I have been sleeping with the lights on.
 I stopped recording myself because listening made it worse.
 I do not shower without music.
 I do not cook without a podcast playing.
 I do not allow silence to gather in the studio.

 But it has started finding the gaps.